In situations where you know you need to delete a bunch of nodes (and by rule their relationships as well), it can be tempting to simply

 and then batch the deletes by the first 10K relationships, then the next 10K, and so on until it is done.
 The following cypher works

 quite well on a large set of nodes.
-In this case, it is look for :TTL labelled nodes who’s
+In this case, it is looking for :TTL labelled nodes who’s

 ttl property is older than the current

 time.
 It passes those into the periodic commit statement, and deletes in batches of 10K.

 Additionally please consider reviewing KB document